step-/scripts-to-go/gmenu2/README.md

-**Important** --- After having completed the installation you **must** save file `install.log`, which is located in folder `install/`, if you want to be able to uninstall quicklaunch in the future.
+**Important** --- After having completed the installation you **must** save file `install.log`, which is located in folder `install/`, if you want to be able to uninstall gmenu2 in the future.
 Indeed, it is recommended to save the whole folder `install/`, which holds the uninstall program and the log file.

 <a name="dependencies"></a>